+For Multiple PDU Session model, the SMF may initiate PDU Session re-anchoring procedure for SSC mode 2 and SSC mode 3.
+The following step 4 to step 8 are skipped.

+For Session Breakout model, the following step 4 to step 8 are performed.

-4. Based on the target DNAI if the SMF determines the L-PSA needs to be relocated the SMF selects a local PSA WG2 and establishes an N4 session.
-The SMF sends new N6 traffic routing information to the local PSA WG2.
-Based on the indication in step 3, the SMF also indicates local PSA WG2 to buffer the uplink data.
+4. Based on the target DNAI if the SMF determines the L-PSA needs to be relocated the SMF selects a local PSA2 and establishes an N4 session.
+The SMF sends new N6 traffic routing information to the local PSA2.
+Based on the indication in step 3, the SMF also indicates local PSA2 to buffer the uplink data.

 5. The SMF sends N4 Session Modification to old ULCL/BP 1 to allocate resource for forwarding tunnel.

-6. Based on the target DNAI if the SMF determines the ULCL needs to be relocated the SMF selects a new ULCL/BP 2 and establishes an N4 session.
-The SMF establishes data forwarding tunnel from new ULCL/BP 2 to old ULCL/BP 1 as described in TS 23.502 [3] clause 4.3.5.7 .
+6. Based on the target DNAI if the SMF determines the ULCL/BP needs to be relocated the SMF selects a new ULCL/BP 2 and establishes an N4 session.
+The SMF establishes data forwarding tunnel from new ULCL/BP 2 to old ULCL/BP 1.
 The SMF sends the new traffic steering rules to the new ULCL/BP 2.
-Depending on the information in Step 3, the uplink data using the old EAS IP address(ULCL) or old UE IPv6 prefix(BP) can be steered to the ULCL/BP 1 via forwarding tunnel.
-The uplink data with new EAS IP address(ULCL) or new UE IPv6 prefix(BP) is forwarded to PSA WG2.
-Step 7, The SMF sends N2 PDU session modification to RAN to so uplink packets can be sent to new ULCL/BP 2
+Depending on the information in Step 3, the uplink data using the old EAS IP address (in the case of ULCL) or old UE IPv6 prefix (in the case of BP) can be steered to the ULCL/BP 1 via forwarding tunnel.
+The uplink data with new EAS IP address (in the case of ULCL) or new UE IPv6 prefix (in the case of BP) is forwarded to PSA2.

-In the case of Branching Point, step 8 and step 9 are performed.

-8. The SMF may send a new UE IPv6 prefix and the new routing rules to the UE via user plane.
-The UE starts to use the new UE IPv6 prefix for uplink data based on the new routing rules.
+In the case of BP, the SMF may send a new UE IPv6 prefix and the new routing rules to the UE as described in TS 23.502 [3] clause 4.3.5.7.